indexeddbshim/IndexedDBShim/README.md

 There are a few bugs that are outside of our power to fix.
 Namely:

-### NUL in identifiers

-We silently strip NUL characters from strings that will be stored internally as SQLite identifiers, such as database, store, and index names.
-While it may be possible that these could be escaped in some manner to satisfy SQLite, for now we are simply stripping them silently.

 ### iOS

 Due to a [bug in WebKit](https://bugs.webkit.org/show_bug.cgi?id=137034), the